adnaumov/fromtriptotrip/README.md

 ### Web analytics

-I use [Baidu analytics](http://tongji.baidu.com/web/welcome/login) and [Google analytics](https://www.google.com/analytics/) to do web analytics, you can choose either to realize it,just register a account and replace id in `_config.yml`.
+I use [Google analytics](https://www.google.com/analytics/) to do web analytics, you can choose either to realize it,just register a account and replace id in `_config.yml`.

 ### Comment

-I use [Changyan](http://changyan.kuaizhan.com/) and [Disqus](https://disqus.com/) to realize comment.
+I use [Disqus](https://disqus.com/) to realize comment.

-#### Changyan
-To configure Changyan, get the appid and conf in <http://changyan.kuaizhan.com/>.
-Then, in `_config.yml`, edit the changyan value to enable Changyan.

 #### Disqus
 To configure Disqus,you should set disqus_shortname and get public key and then, in `_config.yml`, edit the disqus value to enable Disqus.

 ### Share

-I use [bshare](http://www.bshare.cn/) to share my blog on other social network platform.
+I use [addthis](http://www.addthis.com/) to share my blog on other social network platform.
 You can register a count and get your share uuid.

 ### Search engines